dgateles/fontawesome-json/README.md

 # fontawesome-json
-Json with fontawesome free icons
+Json with FontAwesome (5.9.0) free icons!

+## Contribute!
+Create a pull-request with more fonts you want to add, following the file pattern. :)